pkamenarsky/concur-replica/README.md

 Additionally, `concur-replica` is alpha software so it currently has additional deficiencies.
 Check the issue tracker for these, and they'll be fixed as it matures.

 Despite these caveats however, `concur-replica` has *incredible* benefits.
 No JS!
 No REST API layer-- you can call whatever Haskell functions you want directly from your UI code. `concur` is an awesome way of making UIs.
-And you have the Haskell classics: STM is absolutely unfair for building collaborative apps, and the type system shines since UIs are so annoying to test.
+And you have the Haskell classics: STM is absolutely unfair for building collaborative apps, and UIs are so annoying to test that the type system really shines.

-We may have a real path to making Haskell a best-in-class UI language.

 ## Obligatory counter example